brunocodutra/metal/doc/manual.md

 2015.

 Metal is yet another approach to modern C++11 metaprogramming.
-Its ultimate goal is to be regarded as the best alternative to Boost.MPL in every use case where support for C++11 is desired, delivering greater performance and expressiveness without cluttering the codebase.
+Its ultimate goal is to be regarded as the natural successor of Boost.MPL in every use case where C++11 is available, delivering greater performance and expressiveness without cluttering the codebase.
 Although not a perfect drop in replacement for Boost.MPL,